Sunday 17th December - 12 noon

 To order Hunt Merchandise text Lisa on 07940071349

-Miss Jorrocks Reports From The Underriver Puppy Hunt
+Miss Jorrocks Reports

 The Coakham Bloodhounds are one of the oldest Bloodhound packs in the UK, and they hunt over a wide area in Kent and Sussex.
 They hunt "the cleanboot" (ie the unadulterated human scent left by a man or woman running ahead of the pack).
 Hunting with a pack of bloodhounds is one of the least artificial method of hunting organised quarry, and, whereas a fox will run freely, a human quarry can make more effective use of the increasingly urbanised countryside.
 The hounds hunt by scent alone, unlike many other breeds of hounds that hunt by sight.